captbullett65/MSCFT/README.md

 >  Any reuse of MSCFT’s version labels, internal node architecture, or derivative forecasting logic without attribution  constitutes a violation of authorship integrity and intellectual design origin.
 See [Attribution Integrity Log](logs/attribution-log.md) for details.

+⚠️ Compatibility Notice:
+Due to input character length constraints,
+Microsoft Copilot (Edge/Windows) is not compatible with executing MSCFT v4.2 or SENTINEL v1.0 templates.
+These structured templates exceed Copilot's prompt limits and will truncate or fail.
+For full compatibility and proper node execution, use ChatGPT Plus or Enterprise with persistent chat enabled.

 🧾 The MSCFT Protocol is formally published and timestamped on Zenodo.

 Zenodo Record: